neuralpain/oneclickwinrar/doc/README.txt

 CUSTOMIZATION
 -------------

-  The aim of this method of customization of the scripts in `oneclickwinrar` is to provide a quick and easy way for anyone to enable extra functionality in the script while preserving portability.
+  The aim of this method of customization is to provide a quick and easy way for anyone to enable extra functionality in the script while preserving portability.
 Essentially, one would only need to customize the script once and run it anywhere without the need for extra clicks or editing.

   There are two types of customization:

     1. Partial customization, which is either custom licensing, or custom install
     2. Complete customization, which is both custom licensing and install

-  There are five (5) parts to the customization process:
+  There are six (6) parameters in the customization process:

     `licensee`      - This is "you" or whatever name you want to use `license-type`  - The description of license that you want to install